Web GUI becomes slow or unusable if the LDAP server used for GUI auth is unreachable

 If the info is not cached then the fact that the auth server was unavailable could be noted in $_SESSION so that future page loads would not continuously attempt to access it and would keep using local auth.

 Either way this should be a fairly easy change to make for 2.3.

-#9 Updated by Jim Pingle almost 4 years ago
+Updated by Jim Pingle over 7 years ago